 - Accompany with pita chips and raw vegetables.

-- Hummus will keep in the refrigerator for four to five days.
-You can also freeze it in a well-sealed container for up to three weeks.
+- Hummus will keep in the refrigerator for about five days.